-In Rhode Island, the Department of Environmental Management is charged with regulating the importation and possession of wild animals and currently does so through 250-RICR-40-05-3, pursuant to RI General Laws 4-18, 20-1-18, 20-1-22, 20-37-3, and 42-17.1-2(19).
+In Rhode Island, the Department of Environmental Management (DEM) is assigned the authority to regulating the importation and possession of wild animals, and currently does so through 250-RICR-40-05-3, pursuant to RI General Laws 4-18, 20-1-18, 20-1-22, 20-37-3, and 42-17.1-2(19).
 Unfortunately, this regulation includes numerous exemptions and loopholes, and lacks a conclusive prohibition that sufficiently addresses risks such as the potential introduction of Chronic Wasting Disease.